map-turner/map-turner/README.md

 1.  **Set your environment variables.**

-    Rename `.env.development.sample` to `.env.development` and fill the form.
+    Rename `.env.development.sample` to `.env.development` and edit the file as needed.

 1.  **Run it!**